USS Enterprise D

 3 - Fabrication of an internal armature

-The cast parts are only the outer skin of the filming miniature and would be attached to an internal armature and skeleton structure, made from lightweight aluminium and clear perspex (plexiglass).
+The cast parts are only the outer skin of the filming miniature and would be attached to an internal armature and skeleton structure, made from lightweight but heavy-duty aluminium.
 The armature would need to be extremely strong and stable, and able to withstand the weight and stresses of supporting the finished miniature for years to come.
 All of the internal electrical and lighting elements would also need to be designed around this structure.

 4 - Construction

 Construction of the miniature would progress alongside the armature fabrication.
-The finished model would be a fully functioning filming miniature (possibly with multiple mounting positions and access panels) with an extensive lighting system to replicate the original 4' model used during filming as closely as possible.
+The finished model would be a fully functioning filming miniature with multiple mounting positions and access panels, and feature an extensive lighting system to replicate the original 4' model as closely as possible.
 Several parts of the model were not procured by the museum - both warp engine nacelles, the main bridge module, main deflector dish, saucer impulse engines and all 3 shuttle bay doors.
 These parts would need to be sourced from originals or fabricated.

 5 - Paint and graphics